Reverse Anthropology

 The screening will be introduced by Natasha Raheja, Assistant Professor of Anthropology and Performing & Media Arts, and Parisa Vaziri, Associate Professor of Comparative Literature & Near Eastern Studies.

 Free admission!
-Supported by the Department of Anthropology, the Nazaara Media Lab, a Visual Anthropology Research Lab at Cornell University, the Department of Performing & Media Arts, and the Southeast Asia Program.
+Sponsored by the Department of Anthropology, the Nazaara Media Lab, a Visual Anthropology Research Lab at Cornell University, the Department of Performing & Media Arts, the Southeast Asia Program, South Asia Program, Cornell Media Studies, and the Qualitative and Interpretive Research Institute (QuIRI).